 The Short Story

 I am the daughter of immigrants to the United Sates (my mom is from Portugal and my dad is from Brazil) and I was a first-generation college student.
 These aspects of my life played and continue to play a large role in shaping my identity.
 After graduating from the University of Florida with a B.S. in mathematics, I taught high school mathematics in Orlando, Florida.
 As I was teaching, I earned my certification through my district’s alternative certification program and earned a Master’s in mathematics education from the University of Central Florida.
 Wanting to learn more about teaching and learning mathematics, I enrolled in the University of Georgia’s doctoral program in mathematics education.
-Upon graduating from UGA in 2012, I accepted a position as an assistant professor in mathematics education at the University of Missouri and have been there ever since (now as an associate professor).
-I live in Columbia, Missouri with my husband and two dogs.
+Upon graduating from UGA in 2012, I accepted a position as an assistant professor in mathematics education at the University of Missouri.
+I earned tenure and promotion to associate professor in 2018.
+In 2021 I had the opportunity to move back to Florida to take a position as the University of Florida Lastinger Center for Learning where I am the Director of Mathematics.
+I live in Gainesville, Florida with my husband and two dogs.

 The Longer Story